 This nimble 3 pack covers a variety of terroir.

 From left to right, we start near the Dalmatian coast of Croatia with the Plavina grape, farmed organically near the town of Šibenik.
 This is a lighter body red that comes out at a modest 13.2% alcohol.
 It benefits from a little chill and oh yea, it’s delicious.
 The Berthier stood out to us at a trade tasting earlier this year; the freshness of the Gamay balances the seriousness of the Pinot Noir in a beautiful way.
-Last, we’re jumping across the Mediterranean sea to Sardinia where this expression of Grenache (here called Cannonau) will hopefully capture your hearts and minds.
-This wine is farmed in a natural ampitheater that holds the cooler sea air, helping to mitigate high heat and lend a bit of salinity to the wine.
+Last, we’re jumping across the Mediterranean sea to Sardinia, where Grenache or Garnacha is known as Cannonau.
+This wine is farmed in a natural amphitheater that holds the cooler sea air, helping to mitigate high heat and lend a bit of salinity to the wine.

 Pomalo Plavina - Šibenik, Croatia - 2022